About the University

 Eighty-nine recipients of the Nobel Prize have been students, researchers, or faculty here.
 Since 1979, 12 of Chicago’s faculty have been honored with the prize—three in physics, eight in economics, and one in literature.
 Our creative writers and scholars have recently won the Pulitzer Prize, the National Medal of Science, the Grammy Award, and the MacArthur Foundation “genius” grant, among other major awards.
 Even undergraduates have the opportunity to study with a Nobel laureate here.

 Our impact on American higher education is legendary.
 It was here that the four-quarter system was developed and adult extension courses in the liberal arts were first conceived.
 We forever changed business education with the first executive MBA program, in 1943.
 Our coherent program of general education for undergraduates has been copied all over the nation, and college curricula throughout the country reflect our conception of the liberal arts undergraduate education.

-At Chicago, campus and community are interconnected in partnerships that serve both to support the community and train future policymakers, social workers, artists, and social and political leaders.
+At UChicago, campus and community are interconnected in partnerships that serve both to support the community and train future policymakers, social workers, artists, and social and political leaders.
 The University of Chicago Charter School, run by the Center for Urban School Improvement, serves Chicago public school students with four campuses for students in pre-kindergarten through high school.
 The Mandel Legal Aid Clinic assists indigent clients while teaching Law School students advocacy skills, professional ethics, and the effect of legal institutions on the poor.
 While the University of Chicago contributes specifically to the metropolis, the city in turn serves as a living laboratory for addressing social issues on a national and global scale.